chrisnappin/play-recaptcha/docs/index.md

-This is a [Play Framework](http://www.playframework.com) module, for Scala and Play 2.x, to provide integration with [Google reCAPTCHA](http://www.google.com/recaptcha) in a reactive (non-blocking) manner.
+This is a [Play Framework](http://www.playframework.com) module for Scala, to provide integration with [Google reCAPTCHA](http://www.google.com/recaptcha) in a reactive (non-blocking) manner.

 * [Release details](#module-release)
 * [Changelog](#changelog)